kunalt96/DevConnect/README.md

 ![profile of user](https://user-images.githubusercontent.com/46222650/114574191-a9a32180-9c96-11eb-8f73-7602d111c803.png)

 Profiles of users in card, more updates can be expected with respect to UI in this section in coming days, Contact functioanlity to mail the respective users

+## Version 5.0.0

+The majour development of version 5.0.0 is the feature of notifications to the user that are currently online.
+The features uses Socket.io (Web Sockets) for real time data transfer.
+User dont have to refresh the pages or so to receive the notifcations.
+Also Now the skill adding section have tags, so this provides more visibility of there skills to them.
+Just type a skill and press enter to see the changes.
+Also anyone joining new will be greeted with a welcome mail as well.
+Better ui in Create profile section, better animations up there.
+This version is currently not deployed on heroku, To see this version live please fork the repo, install node_modules in both frontend and backend, and see the version 5 changes